appscode/blog/content/post/stash-v2023.05.31/index.md

       # requests:
       # storage: 1Gi
 ```

 With this improvement, you no longer need to manually specify the storage size, as Stash will dynamically determine it for you.

 #### Backup and Restore TLS-enabled Redis clusters
-In this latest release, we have introduced support for the backup and restoration of Redis clusters with TLS encryption enabled. [#172](https://github.com/stashed/redis/pull/172)
+In this latest release, we have introduced support for the backup and restoration of TLS enabled Redis clusters. [#172](https://github.com/stashed/redis/pull/172)

 ## What Next?